yan11197/Quarterback_Evolution/README.md

 # Quarterback_Evolution

 Process Book --> CS171 Final Project Process Book:
 This document outlines the steps we did to create our project.
 This shows details on most of our meetings, a ton of our sketches, and the design decisions that we made.
 This is a PDF document.
-Below is a link to our process book. https://docs.google.com/document/d/11LGvv0fax8BAy_hn5T9CmEyUVlxTL7XJWuHW0K_60O8/edit?usp=sharing
+Below is a link to our process book.
+At the top of the process book, you can find the link to the project website. https://docs.google.com/document/d/11LGvv0fax8BAy_hn5T9CmEyUVlxTL7XJWuHW0K_60O8/edit?usp=sharing

 Project Website: